 Audit and certification process

-A description of our audit and certification process for granting, maintaining, extending, renewing, reducing, or withdrawing certification is detailed in “Regulations Applicable to Holders of Sira Certificates” and supplementary regulations.
+A description of our audit and certification process for granting, maintaining, extending, renewing, reducing, or withdrawing certification is detailed in “Regulations Applicable to Holders of CSA Group Testing UK Ltd Certificates” and supplementary regulations.

 For Management System services you can view our initial audit process